-Rhubarb is super easy to grow, comes back every year, and makes fantastic pies, custards, and crisps (so every homestead should have some), but you actually grow it to eat the stalks, and the flower heads need to be cut off.
+Rhubarb is super easy to grow, comes back every year, and makes fantastic pies, custards, and crisps!
+But, you actually grow it to eat the stalks and the flower heads need to be cut off.

 Here’s all you need to know to grow your own tasty, perennial rhubarb:

 Rhubarb can be grown just about anywhere, but prefers full sun and needs a well-drained location.
-Four years ago I planted some in a protected nook, and those died, so three years ago I put some in one of my sunniest locations, and they’re thriving.
-I like to tuck in a plant here and there in flower borders too; they can provide some nice foliage contrast.
+Several years ago I planted some in a protected nook, and it died, so three years ago I put some in one of my sunniest locations, and it’s thriving.
+I like to tuck in a plant in here and there in flower borders too; they provide some nice foliage contrast.

 First Year Care

-Harvest can start the second year after planting, but be sure to cut off any flower stalks immediately.
-The plant will expend a considerable amount of its energy producing flowers, but since we want the stalks, the flowers should be removed.
+You can start harvesting rhubarb the second year after planting but be sure to cut off any flower stalks immediately.
+The plant will expend a considerable amount of its energy-producing flowers, but since we want the stalks, the flowers should be removed.
 Continue top dressing with compost in spring and fall as rhubarb plants will continue producing for many years (perennial) once established.

 Insects and Diseases

 Other than rot, rhubarb is not much affected by disease and insects.